lesterholsterr/personal-website/README.md

 # personal-website
-Portfolio and Blog.

-Designed and created (mostly) from scratch by me.
+Portfolio and blog designed and created (mostly) from scratch by me.
 Will update as I get better at vanilla CSS and Javascript.

 That's the plan anyways :P